dkelly255/python-checkers/README.md

 ![Intro Screen](readme/images/choose-side-b.png)

 ### "Rules" Screen:
 This screen is view-only and is optional, i.e. not required in orer to unlock the ability to play the game.
-The screen displays a simple summary of the game rules and objectives to the user, and will return the user to the main menu after completing
+The screen displays a simple summary of the game rules and objectives to the user, and will return the user to the main menu after completing.

 ![Intro Screen](readme/images/rules.png)

 ### "Game Locked" Screen: